Natural Gas Liquids - NGL

 Natural gasoline is the largest component of pentanes plus.

-Natural Gas Liquids Fractionation - Stripped from Raw Natural Gas
+Uses of Natural Gas Liquids - Natural Gas Condensate

-Impurities such as water, carbon dioxide, nitrogen and hydrogen sulphide must be removed before either the natural gas (methane) or NGL can be used.
+Impurities must be removed before either the natural gas (methane) or NGL can be used.
 Some of these can be sold as by-products.

 The refined and purified natural gas, which is mostly methane, is fed into the pipelines that supply our cities and towns.